mike42/qtHiero/README.md

 Building replacement fonts
 --------------------------
-If you aren't happy with seeing the listings and rendering in different fonts, or need some extra glyphs, then it's time to try generating a replacement font for wikihiero.
-I've prepared some scripts in src/font which take the manual work out of it.
+If you aren't happy with seeing the listings and rendering in two different fonts, or need some extra glyphs, then it's time to try generating a replacement font for wikihiero.
+The script in src/font will take the manual work out of it.

 Make sure you have these:

-    apt-get install fontforge imagemagick php5-imagick
+    apt-get install fontforge imagemagick php5-imagick optipng

 And then: